TheRebelOfBabylon/weirwood/README.md

 ```
 If you type `$ go version` you should see `go1.17 linux/amd64`

-## Installing bitswarmd from source
+## Installing weirwood from source

 In your working directory (which is your `GOPATH`), create a `/src/github.com/TheRebelOfBabylon` directory
 ```